oronbz/rxlivedata/README.md

 ## Download

-1. Add it in your root build.gradle at the end of repositories:
+1. Add jitpack maven url to your root build.gradle at the end of repositories:

 ```gradle
 allprojects {